MicrosoftDocs/win32/desktop-src/Multimedia/about-waveform-audio.md

 ---
 title: About Waveform Audio
-description: About Waveform Audio ms.assetid: '2d886488-bdab-4422-b89e-15140d86fe48'
+description: About Waveform Audio ms.assetid: 2d886488-bdab-4422-b89e-15140d86fe48
-keywords: ["Windows multimedia,waveform audio", "multimedia,waveform audio", "multimedia audio,waveform", "audio,waveform", "waveform audio,about", "multimedia audio,PlaySound function", "audio,PlaySound function", "waveform audio,PlaySound function", "PlaySound function,about"]
+keywords:
+- Windows multimedia,waveform audio
+- multimedia,waveform audio
+- multimedia audio,waveform
+- audio,waveform
+- waveform audio,about
+- multimedia audio,PlaySound function
+- audio,PlaySound function
+- waveform audio,PlaySound function
+- PlaySound function,about
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Waveform Audio

 There are several methods for adding sound to your application using waveform audio.
-The simplest method documented here is that of using the [**PlaySound**](playsound.md) function.
+The simplest method documented here is that of using the [**PlaySound**](/windows/win32/Mmsystem/?branch=master) function.
 Most of the other waveform-audio API elements are relatively low-level.

 For more information, see the following topics: